Security Recommendations

 When creating a new Portal, consider adding a Discovery Authentication Method.
 This adds authentication between the initiator and the extent based on the chosen authentication method, CHAP or Mutual CHAP.

-Be aware that discovery authentication secures initial discovery only. iSCSI data traffic is not encrypted and should be isolated from regular data traffic or other types of network communication.
+Be aware that discovery authentication only secures initial discovery. iSCSI data traffic is not encrypted and should be isolated from regular data traffic or other types of network communication.
 One common approach is to create a dedicated network or VLAN (Virtual Local Area Network) specifically for iSCSI traffic.

 Entering a list of Initiators and Authorized Networks is also recommended.
-This allows defining which systems or networks can connect to the extent.
+This allows you to define systems or networks that can connect to the extent.
 When these options are empty, all initiators and all networks can connect to the extent.

 During NFS share creation, define which systems are authorized for share connections.
 Leaving the Authorized Networks or Authorized Hosts and IP addresses lists empty allows any system to connect to the NFS share.
-To define which systems can connect to the share, click the Advanced Options and enter all networks, hosts, and IP addresses to have share access.
-All other systems are denied access.
+To define which systems can connect to the share, click *Advanced Options, then enter all networks, hosts, and IP addresses to share access.

 NFS service settings are in Services after clicking the (pencil).

 For greater security and more granular access control, enable the NFSv4 protocol.
-To apply NFS ACLs, click Advanced Options on the add or edit screen for an NFS share and enter Access details.
+To apply NFS ACLs, click Advanced Options on the add or edit NFS share screen, then enter Access details.

 Select a Purpose during SMB share creation.
 This changes the share configuration with one click.
 For example, when selecting Private SMB Datasets and Shares from the list, TrueNAS adjusts the Advanced Options so the share is set up for private use.
 To fully customize the share settings, select No presets as the Purpose.
 Unless you require a specific purpose for the share, we recommend selecting Default share parameters as the Purpose.